-A full bathroom rip out and install ; converted a separated vanity and closet to a walk through closet and redecorated the bedroom and the private sunroom.
-This was really a flippin' reno not a simple stage.
-The star of the show is the double vanity which was a quality dream piece bureau picked up at RESTORE for $125.
-A few simple cutouts, custom granite top and a respray converted it into a custom 81inch vanity for under $2,000.00.
+Master SWEET Conversion.
+This was a real renovation of 4 rooms.
+The star of the show is the double sink vanity which was a quality dream piece bureau picked up at RESTORE for $125.
+A few simple cutouts, custom granite top and a respray converted it into a custom 81inch vanity for under $2,000.
+An $800 freestanding tub takes the show perched under the window and sitting on 24x24 ceramic tile with a beautiful grey and brown marble effect along with a glass walk in shower with stainless waterworks.
+Top it all off with accent pieces, such as the matching mirrors and wall sconces found from the RESTORE brings the whole room together.
 In the closet we started with moving the attic access to another bedroom so it wouldn't impose on the look of the walkthrough closet.
-We brought the bedroom tiles into the closet, where we removed the vanity and took out the dividing wall to the small closet to make a stunning 9x10 room full of built in cabinetry.
-Quotes for new installs started at $8,000 up to $18,000.
-This higher end, second hand closet system - Kijiji $2,250 - WOWZA!
-The gem of the bedroom is this beautiful brass bed frame found on Kijiji $400.00!
-Knowing when to keep and when to through away is crucial when on a budget.
-This wicker set looked dated but with a respray in black fox grey and reupholstering the cushions in a seashell print made all the difference.
-Top it all off with some sweet accent pieces, a lick of oyster gray paint and this 4 room conversion went from blah-zeh to Wa-hey for just $28,000.00.
+We brought the same bathroom tiles into the closet, removed the dressing vanity and took out the dividing wall to the small closet to make a stunning 9x10 room full of built in cabinetry.
+Quotes for new closet installs started at $8,000 up to $18,000.
+This higher end, second hand closet system was purchased on Kijiji $2,250 - WOWZA!
+The gem of the bedroom is this beautiful brass bed frame found also on Kijiji $400!
+Now knowing when to keep and when to through away is crucial when on a budget.
+So this wicker set looked dated but with a respray in black fox grey and reupholstering the cushions in a seashell print made all the difference.
+Top it all off with some sweet accent pieces, some personal pictures reframed, new light fixtures and a lick of oyster gray paint and this 4 room conversion went from blah-zeh to Wa-hey.

-BEFORE This was a dated bathroom with the vanity walled off from the rest of the master ensuite but exposed to the bedroom?
-And not enough room between the gargantuan corner tub, dark closed in corner cabinet and toilet to swing a cat.
+BEFORE This was a dated bathroom with the vanity walled off from the rest of the vanity so it actually sat in the but bedroom?
+And not enough room between the gargantuan corner tub, dark closed in corner shower stall and toilet to swing a cat.
 Not something a purchaser is going to swoon over.

 BEFORE This home was built in 1959 and so was everything in it.
 No upgrades at all.
 In fact, to give you an idea of what were were up against, the plug for the dishwasher was drilled up through the counter and a quasi plug was put on so it could install in the wall.
 Yikes!
 On the market as such it would have bled money, cause lets be real 90% of the buyers that say they don't mind a fixer upper don't actually want a fixer upper.

-AFTER Exposing the original hardwood, opening a window wall between kitchen and dining, giving the cupboards a facelift with a new countertop and painting the whole house in one neutral color we saw the beginning of something special.
-Then with some tasteful lighting and modern furniture this became a must see home for buyers blowing out recent sales on that street by $70,000 over the best comparable.
+AFTER Exposing and refinishing the original hardwood was the best part of this transformation.
+Then opening a window wall between kitchen and living space gave it a whole new feel.
+The cupboards had a facelift with a lick of paint and new countertop with no backlip.
+We also painted the whole house in one neutral color and saw the beginning of something special.
+Finishing up with some tasteful lighting and modern furniture this became a must see home for buyers blowing out recent sales on that street by $70,000 over the best comparable.
 And the cost to client? $11,000.00.

 BEFORE So I said before I would not rip out a kitchen less it was falling out.
 So some would say, why would you have changed this kitchen?
 Though a newer home, this property was among some very high end properties and it was the homeowners who felt it needed some BLING.
 And of course this young couple were also submerged in that beautiful but hectic baby stage with a 3 year old boy and newborn.
 God bless 'em they were busy.

 I feel this one is almost like that game I used to play growing up where you had to find the differences in each photo.
 I'll start!
 Plant/Tissue Box.
 Seriously sometimes its just subtle changes that will make a big difference.
-The mirror instead of the ornate wall clock reflected in the entranceway so it opened up the space.
-It doesn't always have to be drastic just effective.
+The mirror takes the size of the wall better then the small ornate wall clock and it reflected into the entrance way.
+A complimentary leather chair replacing the matching settee which was too wide for the passage, a rug in this case to bring a contrast color and removal of the additional side table.
+It doesn't always have to be drastic to be effective.